gramener/uifactory/README.md

 ## Use any compiler

-Instead of [lodash templates](https://lodash.com/docs/#template), you can use any function to compile templates.
+Instead of [templates](https://lodash.com/docs/#template), you can use any function to compile templates.

 For example, the `g-name` component below uses [Handlebars](https://handlebarsjs.com/) templates to render the last name in bold: